Krillh/Airzlinshire/Peoples/Hormonal Orgasm Drugs.md

 A line of addictive drugs called Hormonal Orgasm Inducers are meant to cause powerful and fast orgasms by tricking the body into thinking it has just received reproductive fluid from a non-host person (see [[Sex#Orgasm]]).
 There are 2 main ways to achieve this: the reproductive fluid method, and the direct hormonal method.
 ## Reproductive Fluid Method
 This method involves producing a substance that is similar enough to reproductive fluid that the body produces the hormones that trigger a hormonal orgasm.
-This method can only be taken by insertion into the vaginal canal, though that can come in multiple forms.
+This type of drug can only have effect when in the uterus, but there are multiple ways of getting it there.

 This type of hormonal orgasm drug can be taken in a few ways.
 - Syringe injection.
 This involves inserting a syringe into the vaginal canal so that the tip pokes through the uterus opening and then injecting the drug right into the uterus.
 This method is difficult to do properly, but has a nearly 100% success rate if done right.
 It is easy to miss the uterus opening inject the drug into the vaginal canal.
 The drug has a chance to make it into the uterus still, causing a delayed reaction.